-The Android system, whether you own an LG G3, Galaxy S4 or Nexus 5, has a number of accessibility options built in for those hard of hearing, suffering from a vision impairment or any other number of other conditions that might make the standard operation of your Android difficult.
-These are great features to be sure, but you don't need to be as blind as me to take advantage of them.
+The Android operating system, whether you own a Samsung, Google Pixel or Huawei device, has a number of accessibility options built in for those hard of hearing, suffering from a vision impairment or any number of other conditions that might make the standard operation of your Android difficult.
+These are great features to be sure and anyone can take advantage of them.
 Here's five accessibility settings you should be using.

 Accessibility options come in all shapes and sizes and many are unique to the particular device or Android version that you have.
-There are some stock Android accessibility settings you'll find everywhere, like TalkBack, font size, captions and ''touch and hold'' delay time settings, but there's lots more, some that are really cool like using your LED flash as a notification LED.
+There are some stock Android accessibility settings you'll find everywhere, like TalkBack, font size, captions and ''touch and hold'' delay time settings, but there are plenty more.
+Some like using your LED flash as a notification are particularly cool.
 So take a look through your particular device's settings and see what you can make use of.
-Here's the five I think are the coolest though.
+Here are the five accessibility options, which I think are the most useful though.

 1. Magnification gestures

-Probably the most well known of all accessibility features, you may have even used this already.
+Text-to-Speech is probably the most well known of all accessibility features - you may even use it already.
 All you need to do is have the Google Text-to-Speech engine enabled and then download the language pack you want.

-I use Text-to-Speech as a simple way to finally get through all the content I save to Pocket for later reading.
-Which I never get around to.
-So I simply hit the menu button in an article I've saved to Pocket and let Google read the article to me while I prepare dinner.
+I use Text-to-Speech as a simple way to get through all the content I save to Pocket for later reading.
+Which I never get around to otherwise.
+I simply hit the listen button on the top right above my article of choice (which looks like headphones) and let Google read the article to me while I prepare dinner.
 That, my friends, is the definition of laziness!
 But I prefer to call it efficiency.

 3. Negative colors/Color adjustment/Invert colors